Managing storage classes

 Kubernetes v1.6 added the ability to set a default storage class.
 This is the storage class that will be used to provision a PV if a user does not specify one in a PVC.

-You can define a default storage class by setting the annotation storageclass.kubernetes.io/is-default-class
+You can define a default storage class by setting the annotation storageclass.kubernetes.io/is-default-class to

-in the storage class definition.
+true in the storage class definition.
 According to the specification, any other value or absence of the annotation is

-interpreted as false
+interpreted as false.

 It is possible to configure an existing storage class to be the default storage class by using the following command: